PatrickSzm/calendar-app/README.md

 **Other**
 - CORS
 - RESTful API
-- Jest / Mocha for unit testing (if implemented)
+- Jest  for unit testing

 ---